RanieryMendes/csc332-project1/readme.md

 To be able to develop our project prototype we relied mostly on two &quot;tutorials&quot;/repositories one from the Arduino Project Hub and another one from the Arduino Get Started platform.
 Respectively, the [Arduino RFID Servo Box](https://create.arduino.cc/projecthub/arcaegecengiz/arduino-rfid-servo-box-4361f1) and the [​​Arduino - RFID/NFC - Servo Motor.](https://arduinogetstarted.com/tutorials/arduino-rfid-nfc-servo-motor) While the latter assisted us with our initial idea of using an RFID reader as our sensor together with a servo motor as our major actuator, the former was critical to helping us design our prototype as well as figure out how we could use a servo motor as a locker.
 Furthermore, we point out that we also utilized some of the information provided by a tutorial on the [Random Nerd portal](https://randomnerdtutorials.com/security-access-using-mfrc522-rfid-reader-with-arduino/), so that we could better comprehend how to use an RFID reader, particularly the MFRC522.

-Diving into the devices and pieces of equipment, we used a medium-size breadboard, an Arduino board, a servo motor, an RFID sensor module (Mifare RC522), some wires, an NFC ta two LED lights, a small cardboard box, and a piece of colored Cardstock.
+Diving into the devices and pieces of equipment, we used a medium-size breadboard, an Arduino board, a servo motor, an RFID sensor module (Mifare RC522), some wires, an NFC tag, two LED lights, a small cardboard box, and a piece of colored Cardstock.

 Pictures of our prototype: